-5.3.1 Progress Towards Results Analysis:
+5.3.1 Progress Towards Outcomes and Outputs Analysis:

-- i) By assessing the aspects of the Output 1 that have already been successful, identify ways in which the project can further expand these benefits. - ii) Assess the log frame indicators for the Output 1 against progress made towards the endof-project targets using the Progress Towards Results Matrix and colour code progress in a "traffic light system" based on the level of progress achieved; assign a rating on progress for each indicator; make recommendations from the areas marked as "Not on target to be achieved" (red).
+- i) By assessing the aspects of the project that have already been successful, identify ways in which the project can further expand these benefits. - ii) Assess the log frame indicators against progress made towards the end-of-project targets using the Progress Towards Results Matrix and colour code progress in a "traffic light system" based on the level of progress achieved; assign a rating on progress for each indicator; make recommendations from the areas marked as "Not on target to be achieved" (red).